capitalone/slackbot-destroyer/README.md

 @slackbot-destroyer hunt [index from track command] [new frequency]
 ```

-## Development
+## Development 🔧

 Want to mod a bot?
-You can develop SLACKBOT DESTROYER on OSX via the following steps:
+You can develop **SLACKBOT DESTROYER** on OSX via the following steps:

 1. Use homebrew to install pyenv
 2. Use pyenv to install Python 3.6(.6)